mihirchronicles/themihirchronicles.github.io/src/content/blog/how-to-write-well.md

 #### Singular Purpose

 You must define your purpose for writing.
 In this case, I want to become a better writer so I could think and articulate well.
-This purpose becomes the center of universe when exploring and writing around the topic.
+This purpose becomes the center of universe when exploring and writing on the topic.
 You should let go of sentences or ideas that has nothing to do with the topic.
 Vagueness causes confusion!
 To create a bond with a reader, you need to stay ultra-focused on your purpose.
 If you start to diverge from the original topic, it is time to rethink about the purpose.
 Lack of clarity will break the bond with your reader.
 For brevity, try to have one purpose for each sentence.
 But don't overkill on making your sentences so pure that they are boring or too dry to read.
 Narrative is as important as purpose to capture reader's attention.
 We'll address stylistic choices later for more fluid narrative.

 **Use ultra-focused titles to help you stay focused on your purpose.** Titles are important.
 If anytime you feel diverged, titles can be a good reminder for your purpose.
 Using something like ”Society & Culture” can be dangerous because it does not allow a reader to understand the purpose of your writing.
 The title is so vague here.
 It is impossible to tell which society and which culture.
 A better title could be ”A brief history of American culture.”
 This will draw readers who are interested in American history.
 It is clear and concise.

 #### Clarity

+Brevity is the ultimate soul of wit.
+Use fewer words because readers have no tolerance for rambling.
+Make your point and get out of their way.
+Essays Remember in school, you were asked to write a 10 page essay?
+Schools actually do a disservice to students.
+Classroom instructors force students to go on a tangent by going at maximum length to explain a topic.
+Students would be forced to think if instructors demanded their students to explain US Constitution in no more than two pages.
+The primary reason to write an essay is to formulate and organize informed and logical set of ideas about something important.
+However, it is not to test whether a student can write a 10 page essay on a topic.

 Sharpen your sentences.
 Each sentence should examine the truth.
 Revise your sentences over and over again until each sentence becomes readable and believable.
-Remember, brevity is the ultimate soul of wit.
 A good writing always conveys purpose with clarity.
 Clarity is an absolute must requirement to be a great writer.

+#### Revise

+#### Stylistic choice

+#### Structure

+#### Giant shoulders

+#### Conclusion

+#### Notes & sources